niclasgriesshaber/guilds_llm/README.md

     - `02_text_files_to_csv.ipynb`: Converts text files of guild ordinances into structured CSV datasets.
   - **llm_digitization_data/**
     - **archival_image_scans/**: Contains subfolders with original image scans (TIFF format) of guild ordinances from Mexico and Peru. *Note: These files are not tracked in git and are available upon request for replication.*
-    - **full_text_data/**: Contains plain text transcriptions of the full content of each ordinance, organized by country and guild.
+    - **full_text_data/**: Contains plain text transcriptions of the full content of each ordinance, organized by country and guild. *Note: These files are not tracked in git and are available upon request for replication.*
     - **regulations_text_data/**: Contains only the regulatory paragraphs from each ordinance, as plain text files, organized by country and guild.

 - **02_llm_classification/**